A shortcut way to the Fokker-Planck equation for the non-Markovian dynamics: Memory induced modulation of the effect of a time dependent external force field

+Here $\bf {x}$ and $\bf {u}$ are relevant position and velocity vectors, respectively.
 The time-dependent coefficients in the above equations are defined in Appendix B. Using the definition of the coefficients, one may check that the distribution function ({\ref{eq76}}) is a solution of the above Fokker-Planck equation.

 For further checking of the present calculation, we consider the condition with $\boldsymbol{a}(t)=0$.
 Then one can easily show that $\bf{\dot{p}}=\bf {p}=\bf {q}=0$ and the above Fokker-Planck equation reduces to the following known result\cite{das1}